 Each executive officer's compensation package is comprised of three elements: base compensation, which reflects individual performance and is designed primarily to be competitive with salary levels in a comparative group; bonus compensation, payable in cash and based on achievement of financial performance goals established by the Committee; and stock options, designed to assure long-term alignment with the interests of stockholders.
 Both the base compensation and the bonus compensation were established off of the prior year's compensation, which was established after review of a report from Towers, Perrin, Forster & Crosby, Inc. ("TPF&C"), consultants in management compensation.
 TPF&C had analyzed the base compensation and bonus compensation of executive officers of the Company against similar amounts paid by comparable corporations.
-TPF&C noted in that report for fiscal 1996 that the base compensation and bonus compensation contained in the report, the Committee considered the nature of the business, the size and the profitability of comparable companies.
+TPF&C noted in that report for fiscal 1996 that the base compensation and bonus compensation of the executive officers of the Company were generally below the averages for executives of the comparable group of corporations.
+In assessing the information contained in the report, the Committee considered the nature of the business, the size and the profitability of comparable companies.
 Stock options were granted in amounts deemed by the Committee to be appropriate to increase alignment with stockholder interests and to serve as a means to retain the services of the executive officers.
 The Company did not pay bonuses to its executive officers with respect to fiscal 1997 because it did not achieve the internal financial targets set by the Compensation Committee.